-Visitors often times click to go to the previous page or simply close the window if a webpage is loading too slow.
+Visitors oftentimes click to go to the previous page or close the window if a webpage is loading too slow.
 In a world of fast-loading sites with great content, nobody wants to visit a slow site.

 - Improved crawl rate

 When Google’s bot visits your site, it might decide to spend a few minutes on your site.
-It’s looking for new webpages and updated pages to add to their index.
-If your site loads too slow time will run out before Google’s done checking out your new content.
+It’s looking for new webpages and updated pages to add to its index.
+If your site loads too slow, time will run out before Google’s done checking out your new content.

 What else can you do to improve page speed?

 Shared hosts oftentimes cram too many users onto the same server, slowing everyone’s site down.
 This page loads in about 2 seconds with WPXHosting.